 - Arresting agencies do not enter the facilities when bringing arrestees to jail.

 - No non-law enforcement individuals come in contact with inmates.

-- The Riverside County Sheriff’s Department and Riverside County partners implemented video court, telehealth, and professional visits via electronic means.
+- The Riverside County Sheriff’s Office and Riverside County partners implemented video court, telehealth, and professional visits via electronic means.

 - Inmates have their temperature checked prior to being transported to court.
 If an inmate has an elevated temperature, the court is notified with the option of rescheduling or modifying the inmate’s court appearance.

 For staff, the following measures have been put in place at all 5 jail facilities::

 - All staff have their temperature checked prior to entering the facility.
 Staff with an elevated temperature are not allowed into the facility.

 - All staff are issued N-95 masks and the mask must be worn throughout their shift.

 - Educational videos were shown demonstrating proper hand washing techniques, and the proper donning and doffing of personal protective gear.

 - A PowerPoint presentation, created by Riverside University Health System regarding jail preparedness and prevention, was shown to all staff assigned to the jails.